 To promote safe recreational spaces and increase opportunities for physical activity in the Thomas Manor neighborhood, shade trees, benches and wayfinding and educational signage will be added along the Playa Drain Trail.

 - Houston: City of Houston Planning and Development Department

-The grant will support the creation of a Transportation Demonstration Tool Kit to show the benefits that come from the use of bike lanes, crosswalks, speed cushions and other traffic and mobility solutions.
+The grant will support the creation of a transportation-themed demonstration tool kit to show the benefits that come from the use of bike lanes, crosswalks, speed cushions and other traffic and mobility solutions.
+Video

 - San Antonio: City of San Antonio — World Heritage Office